 In recent years, many organizations have considered moving away from traditional products in favor of eco-friendly options.
-But in practice, doubts remain: do they clean just as well?
-Are they more expensive?
+But on the ground, doubts remain: do eco-friendly cleaning products really clean just as well?

 What’s in cleaning products?